Museums make a substantial impact to Scotland’s economy, providing jobs, generating tourist spend, and supporting local trade.

 How do I start?

 Measuring economic impact doesn’t have to be complicated: you probably already have much of the information you need to use our impact generator.
 Here is a worksheet that you can use when collecting the necessary information.
+We also have advice on developing visitor surveys to measure economic impact.

 A step by step video tutorial is available at the bottom of this page to help you use the worksheet and toolkit.